dl-solarity/hardhat-zkit/README.md

 The plugin provides full TypeScript typization of Circom circuits leveraging [`zktype`](https://github.com/dl-solarity/zktype) library.

-The following config may be added to `tsconfig.json` file to allow for better user experience:
+The following config may be added to `tsconfig.json` file to allow for a better user experience:

 ```json
 {